Ray Nance

 Ray Willis Nance (December 10, 1913 – January 28, 1976) was an American jazz trumpeter, violinist and singer.
 He is best remembered for his long association with Duke Ellington and his orchestra.

 Early years

-Nance was the leader of his own band in Chicago from 1932 to 1937.
+Nance was born in Chicago on December 10, 1913.
+He started playing the violin at the age of 9 and was so proficient by the time he was 14 that he enrolled at the Chicago College of Music.
+In high school, he taught himself trumpet because “I wanted to hear myself on a louder instrument in way I couldn't do with a violin in an orchestra.”
+He was the leader of his own band in Chicago from 1932 to 1937.
+An ad in a June 1933 prom book at the Edgewater Beach Hotel for the Staples Cafe, 6344 N. Broadway, Chicago shows "Ray Nance and His Ebony Aces."
 Then, he worked with Earl Hines from 1937 to 1939; and from 1939 to 1940 he worked with Horace Henderson.

 Ellington tenure

 Ellington hired Nance to replace trumpeter Cootie Williams, who had joined Benny Goodman, in 1940.
 Nance's first recorded performance with Ellington was at the Fargo, North Dakota ballroom dance.
 Shortly after joining the band, Nance was given the trumpet solo on the earliest recorded version of "Take the "A" Train", which became the Ellington theme.
 Nance's "A Train" solo is one of the most copied and admired trumpet solos in jazz history.
 Indeed, when Cootie Williams returned to the band more than twenty years later, he would play Nance's solo on "A Train" almost exactly as the original.